junaruga/fedora-workshop-multiarch/02.system/README.md

-# 02.system - How do qemu-user-static and binfmt_misc work on Fedora system?
+# 02.system - qemu-user-static and binfmt_misc on Fedora

-* qemu-user-static
-* systemd-binfmt service
-* binfmt_misc
-* `bin/hello-$cpu`: Architecture spefic binary files.

-## 1. Requirements
+## 1 Introduction

+Let's see how qemu-user-static and binfmt_misc work on Fedora OS system through experiments.

-My environment is like this.
+Our environment used for this document is like this.
 This instructions are specified for Fedora.
-Even when your architectur is not x86_64, you can refer the instructions.
+Even when your architecture is not x86_64, you can refer this document.

 ```
 $ uname -m